s16h/sls-offline-hanging-repro/README.md

 5. Send POST request: `curl -X POST http://localhost:3000/dev/test --verbose`
 6. You'll see that the request hangs.

-On the other hand, if you send a GET request (`curl -X GET http://localhost:3000/dev/test --verbose`), we get a response as expected.
+On the other hand, if you send a GET request (`curl -X GET http://localhost:3000/dev/test --verbose`), you get a response as expected.